 The Board of Directors shall have such duties and powers as set forth by these bylaws, including but not limited to the following:

-Control all property of the Association.

-Determine the policies of the Association.
+a.
+Determine the policies of the Association.b.
 Confirm committee appointments by simple majority.

+c.
 Keep a record of its proceedings and report to the membership annually.

+d.
 In its discretion, it may delegate to the Executive Committee all duties of the Board of Directors to the extent permitted by law, except the filling of vacancies on the Board of Directors or Executive Committee,

-Determine dues, fees, and membership privileges.
+e.
+Advise on matters related to dues, fees, and membership privileges (if any).

+f.
 Advise on the implementation, volunteer participation or termination of programs and activities of the Office of Alumni Relations.

+g.
 Remove Officers or Directors upon due notice of such proposed action.
 Any officer or Director, upon recommendation by the Executive Committee, may be removed from the Board by a two-thirds (2/3) vote of the Board.

-Conduct, manage, and control the business of the Association..
+h.
+Conduct, manage, and control matters relating to the business of the Alumni Association Board of Directors.

-Confer awards or honors upon distinguished and deserving alumni, , except that no person serving on the Board of Directors at the time of such ballot shall be eligible for any such award or honor.
+i.
+Confer awards or honors upon distinguished and deserving alumni, except that no person serving on the Board of Directors at the time of such ballot shall be eligible for any such award or honor.

 All aforementioned duties and powers may be exercised by the Board of Directors with a simple majority vote of the full Board.